-In this 30 January 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on unequal incomes in marriage, men and women as friends, unpaid-for college classes, stealing from a thief, causality and free will, cultural pride, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 30 January 2011, I answered questions on unequal incomes in marriage, men and women as friends, unpaid-for college classes, stealing from a thief, causality and free will, cultural pride, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now